 -There are 6 levels of proficiency and students are grouped according to their level of proficiency.
 Students successfully completing all 6 levels can attend a Research class.

 -For Overseas Korean middle and high school students, and foreign nationals under 18 years of age.

--There are Korean language class, Korean cultural experience program and Special evening class and more, comprised of various activities.
+-There are Korean language classes, Korean cultural experience programs, special evening classes and more, comprised of various activities.

 -This program is for adult learners who wish to learn the Korean language and culture intensively in a short time period.

 -This is for Japanese and Korean-Japanese students with a high school diploma, offering a short-term intensive language and culture course.

 To find more about the programs, visit the official website.

 |Send Application Form, Documents and Tuition >> Admissions Letter Issued>> Visa Documents (inquire at local Korean embassy or consulate office) >> Apply for visa >> Visa issued|